Breast Implant Revision

 Prior to consideration of any surgery, our American Board of Plastic Surgery-certified plastic surgeons with over 45 combined years of breast augmentation experience will carefully examine you, identify your concerns and anatomic or implant issues, and review options and make recommendations.
 These recommendations are based on extensive experience with breast surgery of all kinds, and may require removal or replacement of implants.
 In many cases, breast revision surgery can be done through already-existing scars.
 Unsightly or misplaced scars may be revised or removed entirely.

 A pre-operative history and physical examination by your family doctor, internist, or gynecologist is necessary to ensure the safest possible conditions for anesthesia and surgery.
-This should be completed within the month prior to your breast implant revision surgery.
+This should be completed within two weeks prior to your breast implant revision surgery.
 You should also avoid aspirin or ibuprofen-containing products, as well as any tobacco or nicotine products, for a minimum of two weeks prior to surgery.
 You will need someone to bring you home after discharge who will also stay with you the entire night after your operation, and who can bring you back to the office for recheck the following day when recommended.

 In cases where implants require removal, the internal scar tissue surrounding the old implants (capsule) may be removed along with the breast implants.
 Women who have their breast implants removed or implant size decreased may need to consider breast lift surgery to create a shapelier look and counteract any deflation or sagging that may result.
 These procedures can, in virtually all cases, be safely performed in Minneapolis Plastic Surgery’s nationally-accredited (AAAASF) on-site breast surgery center.